Skip to main content

 Inside, the Ranger XLT trim continued to define the premium F-100 experience.
 Upgraded seat fabrics, woodgrain dash trim, color-keyed carpeting, and a full complement of gauges made the XLT-equipped truck a comfortable daily driver.
 Options like air conditioning, cruise control, tilt steering, and power windows were available and increasingly popular.
 The truck market was evolving, and buyers expected amenities that would have been unthinkable in a pickup a decade earlier.

-The SuperCab remained a strong seller on its 139-inch wheelbase, and the regular cab was available in both short bed and long bed configurations.
+The SuperCab remained a strong seller with 139- and 155-inch wheelbase choices, and the regular cab was available in both short bed and long bed configurations.
 The Flareside body continued to be cataloged, though its share of total production was small compared to the Styleside.

 A significant undercurrent in 1978 was the growing prominence of the F-150.
 Ford had introduced the F-150 in 1975 as a model slotted between the F-100 and F-250, with a heavier GVWR that exempted it from some of the emissions and fuel economy regulations that applied to lighter trucks.
 As those regulations grew more burdensome, the F-150 became increasingly attractive to both Ford and its customers.
 The writing was on the wall for the F-100 nameplate, though it would soldier on for a few more years.

-Production for 1978 reached approximately 480,874 units.
-The F-100 was still selling well, but its days as the primary half-ton Ford truck were numbered.
+Production for 1978 reached approximately 158,591 F-100 units.
+The F-100 was still present in the lineup, but the F-150 was taking over the half-ton market and the older nameplate’s days as the primary light-duty Ford pickup were numbered.
 The 1978 model represents the mature Dentside, a thoroughly developed truck that delivered reliable performance and comfortable accommodations in a proven package.

 Frequently Asked Questions